colinksmith/colinksmith/README.md

   I'm a nurse's aide turned developer.
 Every day I worked with technology, and every day I thought to myself the technology could be better.
 After the pandemic I transitioned into tech, freelancing and building full-stack web applications.
 My ultimate goal is to work with a healthcare tech company, to make their tools easy to use and effective in improving healthcare outcomes.
 In that way, I can support my former colleagues to focus on the most important thing: the person in front of them.

-- 🔭 I’m currently working on **an hourly stretch reminder app to make us all healthier**
+- 🔭 I’m currently working on **a price tracking website for an online retailer, so I never miss the lowest price**

 - 🌱 I’m currently practicing **The MERN Stack: MongoDB, Express, React, and Node.**